 According to research, business websites with 10 to 15 landing pages will increase conversions by 55%.
 Additionally, websites with over 40 landing pages increase conversions by over 500%.

-A single landing page won’t cater to an entire target audience, and there’s no limit to how many landing pages you should have.
+A single landing page won’t cater to an entire target audience, and there’s no limit to how many website landing pages you should have.

 It depends on how many audience segments you have and your digital marketing campaign strategy.
 The most important thing to keep in mind is their strategic design and purpose.

 Multiple landing pages allow for the precise targeting of audience segments, which is incredibly beneficial when running pay-per-click (PPC) marketing campaigns.
 PPC is a form of online advertising where advertisers only pay when users click on their ads.
-Advertisers bid on the perceived value of a click in relation to the keywords and platforms in which it originates.
+Advertisers bid on the perceived value of a click in relation to the keywords and platforms on which it originates.
 PPC campaigns work best when focused on selling specific services and products, and landing pages are just the same.

-The more landing pages you have, the greater opportunity to hyper-target potential customers, meaning you can engage with every segment of your audience.
+The more landing pages you have, the greater the opportunity to hyper-target potential customers, meaning you can engage with every segment of your audience.

 Each landing page can be tailored with different offers to appeal to a broader range of potential leads.
-A tailored landing page with strategic search engine optimization (SEO) aligns with users’ searches and can turn them into leads.
+A tailored website landing page with strategic search engine optimization (SEO) aligns with users’ searches and can turn them into leads.

 Multiple pages also boost conversions because they offer an easy pathway from discovery to conversion.
-If a user clicks on a PPC ad that takes them directly to a landing page with a strong CTA, it eliminates the effort required to find the same product by clicking through a website.
+If a user clicks on a PPC ad that takes them directly to a website landing page with a strong CTA, it eliminates the effort required to find the same product by clicking through a website.

-When browsing a website, they might not find what they’re looking for, nor will they necessarily be required to fill out a lead-capture form, resulting in a wasted opportunity for lead capture.
+When browsing a website, they might not find what they’re looking for, nor will they necessarily be required to fill out a lead capture form, resulting in a wasted opportunity for lead capture.